julianmendez/soda/docs/README.md

 The last step is to **get familiar with the verification** possibilities.
-For this, it would probably work better to write Lean 4 proofs, as the Soda translator to Lean is more developed than the translator to Coq.
+For this, it would probably work better to write Lean 4 proofs, as the Soda translator to Lean is more developed than the translator to Rocq.
 A good way to start proving theorems in Lean is to follow the tutorials at the [Lean Game Server][lean-game-server], like the **Natural Number Game**.